DBTDerpbox/Color-Changer/README.md

 * AFK Space: Should there be a space between the AFK Indicator and the player's username?

+* AFK Invincibility: When the user goes AFK, the user will become invincible

+* AFK Collision: When the user goes AFK, they can be pushed by other players or entities

 ### Notices

 Color Changer should not be used on any server that utilizes teams!